algeboy/Glassbox/README.md

   ...
   Checking Countable.SetCategory (/Users/algeboy/CODE/test/Glassbox/Countable/SetCategory.agda).
 ```
-To see more details you can increase the verbosity of the compiler.
+To see more details, you can increase the verbosity of the compiler.
 ```
 agda -v 2 Algebraic/TerminalCapsules.agda
 ```
-If you would like to experiment with connecting this code with other software systems such as a computer algebra system you can compile the libraries to Haskell.
+If you would like to experiment with connecting this code with other software systems such as a computer algebra system, then you can compile the libraries to Haskell.
 ```
 agda --compile Algebraic/TerminalCapsules.agda
 ```